T

 Ask first

-Dumplings typically filled with potatoes and quark cheese.
-The dough is usually made with water and flour.
+Dumplings filled with potato and cheese.
+The dough is typically made with flour, water, and sometimes egg.
+The filling is vegetarian but contains dairy cheese.

 Bigos